-When it comes to fitness supplements, Magnesium can often be over shadowed by the big guns such as protein and creatine, particularly when it comes to muscle gains.
-While modern science has shown us we how both play a vital role in building muscle mass and improving athletic performance, it also teaches us that adequate muscle recovery is required to achieve the those oh-so-coveted performance or physique goals.
-This is where topical or transdermal Magnesium Oil as a supplement comes in.
+When it comes to fitness supplements, Magnesium can often be over shadowed by the big guns such as protein and creatine, particularly when it comes to gains, muscle health & recovery.
+While modern science has shown us that both protein & creatine both play a vital role in building muscle mass and improving athletic performance, it also teaches us that adequate muscle recovery is required to achieve those oh-so-coveted performance or physique goals.
+This is where topical Magnesium Oil comes in.

-In this article, we’re going to give you a simple breakdown of it’s importance to the body in general, and why you may want to consider adding it to your recovery routine, especially if you partake in consistent physical exertion.
+We’re going to give you a simple breakdown of it’s importance to the body in general, and why you may want to consider adding it to your recovery routine, especially if you workout consistently.

 Sources of Magnesium

-Magnesium is the 2nd most abundant element found in the human body and is responsible for over 300 biochemical reactions necessary for normal biological functions.
-Some of the most notable as it relates to it’s use as a fitness supplement, is it’s role in maintaining electrolyte balance, normal nerve & muscle function, cellular production of energy & protein in addition to immune system health and bone strength.
+Magnesium is the 2nd most abundant vital mineral in the human body and is responsible for over 300 biochemical reactions necessary for normal biological functions.
+Some of the most notable is it’s role in maintaining electrolyte balance, normal nerve & muscle function, cellular production of energy & protein in addition to immune system health and bone strength.

 Magnesium is found in many food sources such as dark leafy greens (kale, spinach, collards, etc.) vegetables, fruits, nuts, beans and whole grains to name a few.

-Even though we can get this vital mineral from food, or in various oral supplements, studies show that one in five Americans receive less than half the RDA of magnesium.
-In addition, when taken orally, our digestive tract does not absorb the full amount ingested.
-Plus it can cause stomach irritability or lead to diarrhea (think milk of magnesia).
-Thus, making topical magnesium a superior method to safely increase levels in the body for immediate results with no side effects.
+Even though we can get this vital mineral from food, or in oral supplements, studies show that one in five Americans (that's 60%) receive less than half the recommended daily amount of magnesium.
+Additionally, we don't fully absorb what we eat, and dietary supplements can cause a laxative effect (think milk of magnesia).
+This is where topical magnesium comes in - it's a method to safely increase magnesium levels in the body for immediate results without the undesired side effects.

 So you're probably asking, what is Magnesium Oil?

-A good place to start is to point out that it’s not actually an oil at all in the true sense.
-It’s magnesium chloride, (an elemental salt), that’s dissolved in liquid, most commonly in water.
-Because of the high salt content, it has an oily feel when applied to the skin, hence the name.
+A good place to start is that it’s not actually an oil at all.
+It’s magnesium chloride dissolved in liquid, most commonly in water, that has an oily feel when applied to teh skin, hence the name.